adafruit/Adafruit_IO_Python/README.md

 ### Data

 Data represents the data contained in feeds.
 You can read, add, modify, and delete data.
-There are also a few convienient methods for sending data to feeds and selecting certain pieces of data.
+There are also a few convenient methods for sending data to feeds and selecting certain pieces of data.

 #### Data Creation